jguzauckas/java-1-1-console-printing/README.md

 - `println`
 - Escape Character Sequences

 To use this repository, start with the `notes.md` document, referencing the various `.java` documents as you go to see the examples in action.
+I have created videos that walk through these notes that you can watch/listen to [here](https://www.youtube.com/playlist?list=PLZRWEE_uVdNvtu1wjQOiBuc5zvqZPOPMT)

 Once you have completed the assignment, save the Java file and commit and push your changes via GitHub Desktop.